single-spa/single-spa.js.org/docs/starting-from-scratch.md

 Run `yarn start` in the root directory to start up the `webpack-dev-server`.

-## 5. Create a NavBar
+## 5. Create the navBar application

-Creating and registering our NavBar application will be very similar to the process we used to create our Home application.
-The main difference is that NavBar will export as an object with lifecycle methods and use [dynamic imports](https://webpack.js.org/guides/code-splitting/#dynamic-imports) (a Webpack 2+ feature) to obtain the application object.
+Creating and registering our __navBar__ application will be very similar to the process we used to create our __home__ application.
+The main difference is that __navBar__ will export as an object with lifecycle methods and use [dynamic imports](https://webpack.js.org/guides/code-splitting/#dynamic-imports) (a Webpack 2+ feature) to obtain the application object.

 > You may wish to revisit [Step 3](starting-from-scratch.md#3-registering-applications) for a more detailed explanation on how to register an application.

-### 5.a Register NavBar as an application
+### 5.a Register navBar

-Just as before, register the NavBar application using the `registerApplication` in `single-spa.config.js`.
+Just as before, register the __navBar__ application using the `registerApplication` in *single-spa.config.js*.
 Two items should be called out here:

 - Notice that we are using `.then()` after our import in the loadingFunction.
-This is because this application is returning a single-spa configuration object, and we access the actual navBar application as a property and return it.
+This is because this application is returning an application config object, and we access the actual __navBar__ application as a property and return it.
-- Recall that the activityFunction is given `window.location` as the first argument, and should return a truthy value whenever the application should be active.
-Since we want our navBar to be always be displayed, regardless of any other displayed applications, we define a function that will always return `true`.
+- Recall that the activityFunction should return a truthy value when the application should be active.
+Since we want our __navBar__ to be always be displayed, regardless of any other displayed applications, we define a function that will always return `true`.

+<p class="filename">single-spa.config.js</p>

 ```js {3-7}
 import {registerApplication, start} from 'single-spa'